 Comparisons to Mulholland Drive are eminently fitting, as it turns out: I’m Thinking of Ending Things is Kaufman’s Nightmare Film, a descent into repressed memories, art-inspired fantasies, and scrambled identities that proceeds according to a spooky-accurate dream logic.
 Like Lynch’s film, Kaufman’s feature feels unmistakably like a horror tale, albeit one where the threat is as ambiguous as the existential terror is intense.
 (A glance at Jake’s childhood VHS collection is the genre giveaway: The Mummy, Carrie, Salem’s Lot, Maniac, The Hidden, They Live.)
 As always, the miracle of Kaufman’s work is his virtuosic ability to summon resonance from the idiosyncratic details of his cinematic fever dreams.
 Kaufman himself seems to acknowledge this as one of his goals, when the Young Woman pointedly observes in regard to “her” poem, “I guess that’s what one hopes for in writing a poem, some universality in the specific.”

 Although I’m Thinking of Ending Things is not as aggressively metatextual as Adaptation (2002) or Synecdoche, it is deeply absorbed with the space that art occupies in people’s identities.
 Not to mention science, history, philosophy, and pop culture: The subject of trivia in general crops up repeatedly in the screenplay, and the film dances provocatively on the line between flattering its viewer’s erudition and sneering at those (including the artist himself) who would substitute knowledge for a personality.
 Not for nothing are Jake and the Young Woman both depicted as slightly insufferable pedants.
-Kaufman’s screenplay and Molly Hughes’ ace production design go out of their way to reward viewers who know their William Wordsworth, Anna Kevan, and David Foster Wallace, repeatedly eliciting the polymath’s version of fanboy squeal.
-At one point, the Young Woman launches into an extended recitation of a Pauline Kael essay on A Woman Under the Influence (1974), with Buckley smoothly adopting the renowned critic’s tics, down to the cigarette in her hand.
+Kaufman’s screenplay and Molly Hughes’ ace production design go out of their way to reward viewers who know their William Wordsworth, Anna Kevan, and David Foster Wallace, repeatedly eliciting the polymath’s version of a fanboy squeal.
+At one point, the Young Woman launches into an extended recitation of a Pauline Kael review on A Woman Under the Influence (1974), with Buckley smoothly adopting the renowned critic’s tics, down to the cigarette in her hand.
 This and similar moments seem designed to at once excite astute viewers and lament the hollowness of such references for references’ sake.

 The Young Woman appears to have constructed her identity from the work of others, although her chosen career changes from scene to scene (or even within a single scene).
 Is she a poet, painter, film critic, virologist, or quantum physicist?
 The uncertainty rumbles threateningly underneath the ragged surface of the film, like the farmhouse’s thudding basement washing machine – in which the Young Woman inexplicably finds the B-plot janitor’s dirty coveralls.
 Indeed, the high school where that sad-sack janitor works exhibits a kind of gravity on the story, pulling the Young Woman and Jake to its empty, echoing halls as the dream begins to collapse.
 Dread for the anguish to come co-mingles with regrets over losses long past, but as a Bizarro-universe Dairy Queen clerk tries to warn the Young Woman, “You don’t have to go forward.”
 That title is always there, echoing in the back of the mind: I’m thinking of ending things.